yafitrizauhair/cserm/README.md

 ## ⭐ Support

-If you like this project, feel free to **star ⭐ the repository** and contribute to further development!
+If you find this project helpful, consider giving it a ⭐ on GitHub and contributing to its development!